Every Child, Every Day - A Reader

 The teaching of reading happens daily and across the curriculum.
 In addition to RWI Phonics in KS1 and in KS2, the children are taught reading and comprehension using high quality core texts.
 These are studied in depth over the term and are also used as core starting points for the teaching of writing.
 The VIPERS (Vocabulary, Infer, Predict, Explain, Retrieve and Summarise) approach is used for developing comprehension strategies.
 The children will answer VIPERS questions each week linked to the core text they are studying.
 Click on the core texts link below to see the books each year group are reading each term.
 In addition to these texts, every class will have a reading for pleasure class book that is shared at the end of each day.

-After completing RWInc our children will move onto Rising Stars Reading Planet books.
+After completing RWInc our children will move onto Rising Stars Reading Planet books and other matched banded books.
 The children will move through banded books to ensure progression of reading fluency and comprehension skills.

 Reading Planet is based on a programme of books built around decoding, practice of phonics, building of vocabulary and reading comprehension.

 Inside the front cover of each book is a list of words for pre-teaching, making it easy for parents and school adults to talk about unfamiliar vocabulary or tricky words before reading the text.

 The books will provide the right stretch and challenge for children, and clear progression from band to band.